awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-cli.md

 ------
 **Note**
-State Manager associations do not support all cron and rate expressions\.
+State Manager associations don't support all cron and rate expressions\.
 For more information about creating cron and rate expressions for associations, see [Reference: Cron and rate expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

    If you want, you can also target multiple instances by specifying instances IDs in a comma\-separated list\.

 ------
-#### [ Linux ]
+#### [ Linux & macOS ]

    ```
    aws ssm create-association \